briancavalier/creed/README.md

 ## REPL Friendly

 Creed is REPL friendly, with intuitive and obvious feedback.
-Try it out in a node REPL:
+[Try it out in JSBin](https://jsbin.com/muzoba/edit?js,console), or in a node REPL:

 ```
 npm install creed